 A: Congratulations on your new role!
 Small companies often have limited resources and it takes time to build internal systems and processes (like onboarding).
 It sounds like you were introduced to the company before an onboarding system was created.
 Here are some best practices that we see being used by some of our smartest clients.

 - Reach out to a new hire before they even start.
-Either HR or the hiring manager can send the new hire a quick email welcoming the new employee.
+Either HR or the hiring manager can send the new hire a quick email welcoming the new employee (you can find the best PEO providers here).
 Information on parking/public transportation, building access, what to bring and what time to arrive can all be part of this first email (or phone call).
 The tone should be “we are excited to have you join!”

 - The new employee’s first day should be memorable (in a positive way).
 A work space (e.g., office, desk or cube) should be set up in advance.
 If appropriate, a PC or laptop should be waiting for them.
 Their hiring manager, a co-worker or a member of the HR team should give them a tour and introduce them to key colleagues.
 Make sure the new employee has someone who can join them for lunch on day one.
 Yes, there will probably be a few forms to complete too.
 Many friends and family will inevitably ask the new employee, “How was our first day?”
 Ideally, the response should describe the first day as welcoming, exciting or even fun.
 One of our clients has an electronic sign in their entry way.
 For an employee’s first week, the sign reads “Please welcome Jane Doe, who is joining the sales team on November 8th!”